-Law and Professional Ethics for Science and Technology
+Law and Professional Ethics for Science & Technology

 Discover rights and duties in science and technology through an exploration of the relations between the laws of society and the laws of nature

 - 2-term module worth 5 ECTS

 - Available to eligible students as part of I-Explore

 - Extra Credit, or Degree Credit where your department allows

 The laws of nature that regulate the cosmos are investigated by science and largely used by technology.
 But, like any other human enterprise, science and technology are also subjected to a different set of rules: those of law and ethics.
 The awareness of the possible impact of science and technology on our globalising human societies, has brought to an increasing regulation of their many endeavours.
 This module aims to provide you with the necessary knowledge and skills to address daily ethical and legal issues in the fields of science and technology.

 Both fascinating philosophical questions and very practical problems will be analysed.
 What is the relation between the laws of nature and the laws of society?
 Is it possible to derive moral rules from the laws of nature?
 How many systems of law are there in the world and what are their distinctive features?
 What is the difference between rules and principles?
 What are the rights and duties in science and technology?
 How can we protect our rights effectively?
 How can we successfully fulfil our legal responsibilities?
 How can we negotiate an agreement effectively?

 The module is divided in three parts: 1.
 Introduction to Law, Ethics and Skills; 2.
 Rights and Their Protection; 3.
 Duties and Responsibilities.
 The teaching methodology seeks to combine theory and practice in an interactive environment supported by discussion and role-plays.
 The assessment strategy consists of two practical problem-based exercises and a written essay.